-The other day a senior leader contacted me to hire as his coach.
-His LinkedIn Profile was immaculate – multiple graduate degrees from top-notch schools, a strong track record of professional work in his relevant field.
+The other day a senior leader contacted me to hire me as his coach.
+His LinkedIn Profile was immaculate – multiple graduate degrees from top-notch schools and a strong track record of professional work in his relevant field.
 He was given feedback to improve his Executive Presence (EP).
-However, he didn’t know what that entitles.
-After further conversation, we found out that in meetings with senior leadership, his challenge was thinking on his feet and being clear and concise in his delivery.
+However, he didn’t know what that actually meant.
+After further conversation, we discovered that during meetings with senior leadership, his challenge was thinking on his feet and being clear and concise in his delivery.

 Here is an example from another client; let us call him Joe.
 Joe was doing a presentation on the next direction of their product.
-Towards the middle, his VP came in and asked him what the bottom line was.
-Joe got frustrated that the VP asked for the point without listening to his entire presentation.
-As he was telling me this, I asked, so what was your point?
-Finally, he paused and said, “I am not sure, I thought I would lay out all the information, and the audience would make their own point.”
+Towards the middle, his VP asked him what the bottom line was.
+Joe got frustrated that the VP asked for the point without listening to his presentation.
+As he told me this, I wondered, “What was your point”?
+Finally, he paused and said, “I am not sure, I thought I would lay out all the information, and the audience would make their point.”
 Voila!
-Joe was inundated with the details of the issue, he did a good job bringing up the complexities, but he didn’t do his own homework – i.e., forming his own opinion about it.
+Joe was inundated with the details of the issue, he did a good job bringing up the complexities, but he didn’t do his homework – i.e., forming his own opinion about it.
 Why not?
 I asked.
 He said it was not an obvious decision.
 It depended on the priority and making hard choices.

-I got curious, why the senior leaders are asking for a concise summary?
-Here is what came to me.
+I wondered why the senior leaders were asking for a concise summary.
+So here is what came to me.

-While thinking on the feet and a clear, concise delivery is a major area for Executive Presence, it is not everything.
-I found two resources that cover the topic in more detail.
+While thinking on the feet and a precise, concise delivery is a significant part of Executive Presence, it is not everything.
+Therefore, I found two resources that cover the topic in more detail.

-- Pat Kirkland – Kirkland came up with a model called Predator, Prey, and Partner.
+- Pat Kirkland – Kirkland developed a model called Predator, Prey, and Partner.
 According to her, in the traditional view of leadership, you are either a predator or prey in the jungle.
-A predator has the competency but lacks approachability.
-In contrast, a prey lacks the competency but is approachable.
-A balance of the two is a partner who is both competent and approachable.
-Her advice is, how you dress up, stand up and speak, matters.
-Leaders take space and time, speak using bullet points using meaningful hand gestures.
+A predator has competency but lacks approachability.
+In contrast, a prey lacks competency but is approachable.
+A balance of the two is a “competent ” partner who is approachable.
+Her advice is that how you dress up, stand up, and speak matters.
+Leaders take space and time and speak using bullet points using meaningful hand gestures.
 Her website has sample videos showing her coaching.

-- The book Executive Presence – The Missing Link between Merit and Success by Sylvia Ann Hewlett – Hewlett used a wealth of hard data – including a new nationwide survey and dozens of focus groups to describe EP as a dynamic mix of three things.
+- In the book Executive Presence – The Missing Link between Merit and Success by Sylvia Ann Hewlett – Hewlett used a wealth of data – including a new nationwide survey and dozens of focus groups, to describe EP as a dynamic mix of three things.

 - How you act (gravitas) – Do you show up as a lion or a chipmunk?